-- Add the rest of your popcorn and shake pan for about 10 seconds to coat the kernels.
+- Add the rest of your popcorn and shake the pan for a few seconds to coat the kernels.
 Pour sugar and salt directly over the popcorn.
 Cover and shake for 3 seconds, rest for 3 seconds, repeat, until popcorn begins to pop steadily.

 - Once that starts, shake pan mostly continuously, pausing occasionally to listen for breaks in popping.
 Once there is about a 2 second break between pops, pull from heat.
 Transfer popcorn immediately to your bowl.

-- Allow to cool for a couple of minutes (sugar will be VERY hobefore eating.
+- Allow to cool for a couple of minutes (sugar will be VERY hot) before eating.
 Keep an eye out for unpopped kernels as you eat, and enjoy.